0xC0ffee1/sessio/README.md

 ### Coordination server
 1. Download the `sessio-coordinator` binary for your platform from releases.
+2. Generate your certificate and key with certbot for example (certbot certonly --standalone -d yourdomain.com)
+3. You must allow each device to connect to the coordination server by adding authorized keys in /home/(your user)/.sessio/authorized_keys
-2. Run it
+4. Run it

 ### Client (daemon)
-1. Download the `sessiod` binary for your platform from releases.
+1. Download the `sessio-clientd` binary for your platform from releases.
 2. Run it

 ### Client (CLI)